 Moisture correction

-Laboratory degradation are undertaken at various moisture contents often between 40-50% MWHC (Maximum Water Holding Capacity).
-Additional data provided in study reports may include the actual moisture content of the soil during the study as volumetric (% volume/volume), or as gravimetric (% mass/mass).
-Other studies may define the reference soil moisture in terms of; % field capacity (FC), or as matric potential values such as 10 kPa, 1/3 Bar.
+Laboratory degradation studies are undertaken at various moisture contents often between 40-50% MWHC (Maximum Water Holding Capacity).
+Additional data provided in study reports may include the actual moisture content of the soil during the study expressed volumetrically (% volume/volume), or as gravimetrically (% mass/mass).
+Other studies may define the reference soil moisture in terms of % field capacity (FC), or as metric potential values such as 10 kPa, 1/3 Bar.
 The pressure of 10 kPa is often expressed as pF2 which is the decadic logarithm of the same pressure in hekto Pascal.
 According to FOCUS (2000) a special procedure called “normalisation” has to be performed before an average value can be calculated.
 After the normalisation procedure the DT50 at study conditions are transferred to the soil moisture at field capacity (FC).
 It is assumed that this reference soil moisture content is related to a pressure of 10 kPa (pF2).

 For the normalisation following equation is used: